 Economic development goals and policies are established to ensure economic development in the City of Camas is consistent with the Camas 2035 Vision and provides a diverse range of employment opportunities throughout the City.
-Goals and policies are presented for citywide economic development and for four areas of the City (see Figure 6-1) that contribute particular attributes to the City's overall economy.
+Goals and policies are presented for citywide economic development and for six areas of the City that contribute particular attributes to the City's overall economy.